Sheebika-Bala/Springboot_ReuestMapping_demo/README.md

 # Springboot_ReuestMapping_demo

 This project is a simple Spring Boot application that demonstrates how to use basic request mapping in a RESTful web service.
-It includes integration with MySQL for persistence and was developed using **IntelliJ IDEA**.
+It includes integration with MySQL and was developed using **IntelliJ IDEA**.

 ## Technologies Used